-In 2022, the Company had \$33.5 million of net favorable prior accident year loss reserve development, which included \$32.1 million of favorable loss reserve development on the Company's voluntary risk business and \$1.4 million on its assigned risk business.
-The net favorable loss development recognized in 2022 was primarily the result of observed favorable paid loss cost trends predominantly related to accident years 2017 and prior, due primarily to decreasing medical and indemnity costs.
+In 2022, the Company had \$33.5 million of net favorable prior accident year loss reserve development, which included \$32.1 million of favorable loss reserve development on the Company's voluntary business and \$1.4 million on its assigned risk business.
+The net favorable loss development recognized in 2022 was primarily the result of decreasing medical and indemnity paid loss trends related to accident years 2020 and prior.

-In 2021, the Company had \$39.8 million of net favorable prior accident year loss reserve development, which included \$38.0 million of favorable development on its voluntary risk business and \$1.8 million on its assigned risk business.
-The net favorable development recognized in 2021 on voluntary business was primarily the result of observed favorable paid loss cost trends predominantly related to accident years 2017 and prior, due primarily to decreasing medical costs and defense and cost containment, partially offset by: (i) \$10.0 million of unfavorable development related to accident year 2019, which is reflective of more weight being placed on now sufficiently seasoned loss trends and patterns originating in part from business written in our newer territories; and (ii) \$8.0 million of unfavorable loss development associated with two catastrophic non-COVID claims in accident year 2020.
+In 2021, the Company had \$39.8 million of net favorable prior accident year loss reserve development, which included \$38.0 million of favorable development on its voluntary business and \$1.8 million on its assigned risk business.
+The net favorable development recognized in 2021 was primarily the result of decreasing medical costs and defense and cost containment paid loss trends related to accident years 2017 and prior, partially offset by: (i) \$10.0 million of unfavorable development related to accident year 2019, which is reflective of more weight being placed on now sufficiently seasoned loss trends and patterns originating in part from business written in our newer territories; and (ii) \$8.0 million of unfavorable loss development associated with two catastrophic non-COVID-19 claims in accident year 2020.